klipsey/Siren/README.md

 ### Art by Redacted

-Siren is a supportive caster focused around supporting allies.
+Siren is a squsihy caster focused around supporting allies.

 ## Passive - Chromatic Strum